ignite/cli/docs/guide/scavenge/03-scaffolding.md

 cd scavenge
 ```

-Inside the project directory you can execute other Ignite CLI commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.
+Inside the project directory, you can execute other Ignite CLI commands to start a blockchain node, scaffold modules, messages, types, generate code, and much more.

 In a Cosmos SDK blockchain, implement application-specific logic in separate modules.
 Using modules keeps code easy to understand and reuse.